stelzinga/MF/MGT_80.Tools.md

 NB: the '~' in Excel is a special character (escape char).
 To use '~' in functions like VLOOKUP() substitute it first using SUBSTITUTE ().
 The use of '-', '+', '_' and 'dd-mm-yy:'to reflect *comments* means Objective Notation can be used for writing *any* form of text, keeping a log, etc. It also allows the use of the other Indicators which adds insight into aspects of the comment e.g. dates, who is involved, etc.

-### Objective Notation and Eisenhower Matrix
-Tying the four status indicators of Projects to the Eisenhower matrix principles, yields:

-urgent + important                -> do now    ->  !
-not urgent + important         -> do later   ->  / and .
-urgent + not important         -> delegate ->  ~
-not urgent + not important  -> delete      ->  x

-The latter one is effectively an Objective that would be created and directly completed, or, because a Project has been completed , it is neither urgent nor important anymore.

-From a managerial perspective this means Objectives get performed by the Manager: "!", "/" and "." or the Manager delegates the work "~".

 ### Objective Notation Name
 The Name is mandatory.
 For Goals the Name is a short three character code, see [## Goals Definition].
 For Sub-Goals a one or two word label is used.
 For Objectives (and the levels below) the Name has three requirements:
 1. Must start with a *verb*